 TAMWORTH COUNTRY MUSIC FESTIVAL 2015

 "This was my first time to Tamworth Country Music Festival.
 Had an awesome time.
-Met up with Evelyn Bury who kindly mentored me in my early days as a professional musician in Bundaberg.
-Later I played some of my original songs at the Balladeers Homestead and then at the Tex Morton Touring Museum.
+First I met up with Evelyn Bury (who kindly mentored me in my early days as a professional musician in Bundaberg.)
+Later I played some of my original songs at the Balladeers Homestead and then in the street at the Tex Morton Touring Museum.
 What a buzz!
 I came away inspired to get back into my home studio to do some recordings and work on some new songwriting ideas.
 Thanks Tamworth."